How Pharmaceutical Drugs Cause Harm

 A common example of a defective medical device is an IUD, or intrauterine device, which thousands of women have implanted every year as a form of contraception.
 Lately, some types of IUDs, like the popular Paragard IUD, have been breaking during the removal process, leaving behind sharp pieces of the device that can seriously harm nearby organs and cause infertility.

-Other common defective medical devices that are currently being investigated or have been recalled include:
+Other common defective medical devices or products that are currently being investigated or have been recalled include:

 • Talc baby powder